-$\P_2$ · If qualia is as private as any other first person experience, and this includes all objective reality, then nearly everything is out of physics.
+$\P_2 \cdot If$ qualia are as private as any other first person experience, and this includes all objective reality, then nearly everything is out of physics.
 Except the equations expressing the laws of nature (together with its mathematical infrastructure), everything else is out of physics.
 In fact, if you are not a physicist, for example if you are a philosopher, then everything you know is out of the limits of physicalism.
-Therefore, regarding the limits of physicalism, most is out, contradicting Kim's optimistic estimation, see §27.
+Therefore, regarding the limits of physicalism, most is out, contradicting Kim's optimistic estimation, see §30.

 $\P_3$ · However, physicalists as Kim affirm that qualia, as the redness that I am experiencing, are private but that material objects, as the falling stone I am seeing, are public because they are observable by any third person there.
 In front of this, I wonder: Why do they discriminate first person perception from other first person experiences?
 My guess is that they are dazzled by the huge success of physics, which is founded on first person perception, see §4, and that they are deceived because every human brain implements perception the same way, or similarly enough, see §10.
-However, as pointed by Descartes, our only point of view is the first person one, because it is the only source of data which is certain, and then the third person point of view is not a point of view but a theory.
-I then conclude that physicalism ignores the transcendental problem, and consequently it confuses a theory with a point of view, see §5.
+However, as pointed by Descartes, our only point of view is the first person one, because it is the only source of data which is certain, and then the third person point of view is a theory rather than a point of view.